ml-breakout/ML-Breakout/README.md

 2. Select the difficulty level your model is assigned to
 3. Select the "AI Player" mode, then watch your model in action!

+## Viewing the models via tensorboard

+1. Start a new conda environment: `conda activate mlagents`
+2. Enter the Assets directory: `cd Assets/`
+3. run tensorboard --logdir results
+4. go to the http://localhost that it gives you

 ## Debugging